naveenraj44125-creator/lamp-stack-lightsail/SSH_SYNTAX_ERROR_FIX_SUMMARY.md

 2. Monitor GitHub Actions logs for successful command execution
 3. Verify no regression in existing deployments

-The SSH syntax error that was blocking deployments should now be resolved across all application types.
+Both the SSH syntax error and bash syntax error that were blocking deployments should now be resolved across all application types.